 A CVA (Company Voluntary Arrangement) is similar to an IVA (Individual Voluntary Arrangement), which would allow you to settle your debts by paying back a share of what you owe into affordable payments.
 This would offer some breathing space to help you get back on your feet.

-Reducing staff can sometimes be difficult for a business owner to perform.
-Still, unfortunately, if it means freeing up funds for your company to survive, this might be a viable option.
-Without risking the chances of bankruptcy, it is essential to do a health check on your company’s costs.
+Without risking the chances of bankruptcy, it is important to do a health check on your company’s costs.
+Reducing staff can sometimes be a difficult task for a business owner to perform but unfortunately, if it means freeing up funds for your company to survive then this might be a viable option.

-We are not talking about assets that are currently essential in running your business.
-Instead, it is time to sit down and inventory any assets you no longer have use of in the business.
-We often hoard a piece of equipment, hoping that it might come in handy for our business in the future.
-However, ask yourself.
-Do you need it?
-If this piece of equipment can free up that much-needed cash to pay off a creditor, then do this.
+We are not talking about assets that currently are essential in the running of your business.
+Instead, it is time to sit down and do an inventory on any assets which you no longer have use of in the business.
+Quite often, we hoard a piece of equipment, hoping that it might come in handy for our business in the future, however, ask yourself.
+Do you really need it?
+If this piece of equipment can free up that much-needed cash to pay off a creditor then do this.
 Remember, one ‘man’s trash is another man’s treasure’.

-When your business is doing well, finance can often overlook specific bills.
+When your business is doing well, quite often finance can overlook certain bills.
 It might be that a supplier has mistakenly charged you more than they should have done, or HRMC is asking you to pay the incorrect amount.
-If this is the case, contact them and see if this mistake can be rectified as you may be due a refund.
+If this is the case, then contact them and see if this mistake can be rectified as you may be due a refund.

-Most small businesses do not have a finance person who deals with money matters.
-A sole trader is often responsible for this aspect, and budgeting is often essential but gets pushed to one side when your business is prospering.
+Most small businesses do not have a finance person who deals with all the money matters.
+Quite often a sole trader is responsible for this aspect and budgeting is often something that is important but gets pushed to one side when your business is prospering.
 However, what happens when your business needs the cash to stay afloat?

 Working out your income against your monthly outgoings will help you plan for the inevitable.
-It will assist you in forecasting a contingency fund if things take an adverse turn in your business.
-A budget also allows us to look at ways of reducing unnecessary costs.
+It will assist you in forecasting on a contingency fund if things take a negative turn in your business.
+A budget also helps to look at ways of reducing unnecessary costs.

 Who is responsible for the business debt?